-If the NEMS run is in its final iteration year, the World_Oil_Report subroutine is executed (Figure 6).
-This subroutine calculates U.S. crude oil import quantities, U.S. light refined product import quantities, and U.S. heavy refined product import quantities.
-In each case, calculations for total U.S. imports of crude and the appropriate product imports for light and refined products are based on PMM output.
-In the next step, the quantities imported from each region in the model are calculated.
-These calculations are based on input from the omsecon.txt file and the regional shares calculated exogenously to the IEM.
+If the NEMS run is in its final iteration year, the World_Oil_Report subroutine is executed (Figure 7).
+In this subroutine, the U.S. crude oil import quantities, U.S. light refined product import quantities, and U.S. heavy refined product import quantities are calculated.
+In each case, the total U.S. imports of crude and the appropriate product imports for light and refined products are calculated based upon the PMM output.
+Next, the quantities imported from each region in the model are calculated based upon the regional shares calculated exogenously to the IEM and input from the omsecon.txt file.

-The main IEM routine then queries the current calendar year (CURCALYR) variable to ascertain that it is a projection year (in the case of the AEO2008, greater than or equal to 2008).
-If it is, the World_Compute subroutine is executed (Figure 7).
-In World_Compute, the total world oil prices are recalculated, along with U.S. import prices for each crude type and each product type based on the latest supply and demand estimates projections from the NEMS PMM.
+The main IEM routine then queries the current calendar year (CURCALYR) variable to make sure it is a projection year (in the case of the AEO2009, greater than or equal to 2009), if it is, the World_Compute_New subroutine is executed (Figure 8).
+In World_Compute_New, the total world demand and supply is recalculated, and the world crude-like price is calculated for each of nine supply curve points.
+Then the global crude-like liquids supply quantity is calculated to ensure that quantities and prices are in equilibrium for each quantity-price pair.

-Once again, the main IEM routine checks to see if the current calendar year is greater than or equal to 2008.
-If it is, the World_Curves subroutine is executed (Figure 8).
-World_Curves is a simple subroutine that takes a GDP-deflator to convert the prices from 2005 dollars into 1987 dollars for use in the NEMS PMM.
+Once again, the main IEM routine checks to see if the current calendar year is greater than or equal to 2009 and if it is, the World_Curves subroutine is executed (Figure 9).
+World_Curves is a simple subroutine that takes a GDP-deflator to convert the prices from 2007dollars into 1987 dollars for use in the NEMS PMM.
 Finally, price and quantity points on the import supply curves are all set to the corresponding price and quantities previously calculated by crude type and product type.